garnermccloud/arionum-argon2/README.md

 Parameters:
-        salt            The salt to use, at least 8 characters -i              Use Argon2i (this is the default) -d              Use Argon2d instead of Argon2i
-        -id             Use Argon2id instead of Argon2i
-        -t N            Sets the number of iterations to N (default = 3) -m N            Sets the memory usage of 2^N KiB (default 12) -p N            Sets parallelism to N threads (default 1)
+        salt            The salt to use, at least 8 characters -i              Use Argon2i (this is the default) -t N            Sets the number of iterations to N (default = 3) -m N            Sets the memory usage of 2^N KiB (default 12) -p N            Sets parallelism to N threads (default 1)